December 26, 2018

 Scalability of the virtual infrastructure should always be considered by organizations when choosing a hypervisor.
 Due to the fact that the organization’s workload can either increase or decrease with time, it is important to be prepared for any scenario and identify the opportunities for scalability provided by hypervisors.

-The table below outlines the scalability differences in VMware and Hyper-V.
+The table below outlines the Hyper-V vs VMware scalability differences.

 |System||Resource||Hyper-V on Windows Server 2016||VMware vSphere 6.7|